Surimi: History

 Surimi industrial technology developed by Japan in the early 1960s promoted the growth of the surimi industry.
-In 1963, the government of Hokkaido applied for a patent on the surimi processing technology, and companies such as Nippon Suisan and Maruha-Nichiro implemented at-sea frozen fish processing in the mid 1960s.
+In 1963, the government of Hokkaido applied for a patent on the surimi processing technology, and companies, such as Nippon Suisan and Maruha-Nichiro, implemented at-sea frozen fish processing in the mid-1960s.
 After a peak of surimi consumption in 1975, consumption in Japan began to decline as the preference for other meats (beef, pork) went up, and lower quality products on the market influenced consumer opinion of surimi overall.
-Although the quality standards for fish in Japanese surimi products was quite high, the consumer perception of surimi generally attributes it to by-catch and lower quality fish.
+Although the quality standards for fish in Japanese surimi products were quite high, the consumer perception of surimi generally attributes it to by-catch and lower quality fish.

 When the Magnuson–Stevens Fishery Conservation and Management Act was enacted in 1976, the United States became involved in the surimi industry through joint ventures with Japanese fish processors.
 Imitation crab products were developed in Japan between 1973 and 1975, and although not as popular in Japan, opened the door to international surimi consumption.
 Further developments for using different types of fish were made since the 1980s.
 The first US surimi processing plant was built in 1984 on Kodiak Island, and Canada in 1995, aided by Japanese technicians.

 In the early 1990s and the late 2000s, the price of surimi skyrocketed.
-This impacted many small Japanese kamaboko companies, causing many to bankrupt due to cost of materials as well as the diminishing habit of eating kamaboko daily by younger generations.
+This affected many small Japanese kamaboko companies, causing many to go bankrupt due to cost of materials as well as the diminishing habit of eating kamaboko daily by younger generations.
 As the price rose, surimi industry sought methods to minimize waste.
-The decanter technique, developed in the mid 1990s, further improved the recovery of fish meat during the washing process.
+The decanter technique, developed in the mid-1990s, further improved the recovery of fish meat during the washing process.

+Use and labelling

 Two to three million tons of fish from around the world, amounting to 2–3 percent of the world fisheries' supply, are used for the production of surimi and surimi-based products.
 The United States and Japan are major producers of surimi and surimi-based products.
 Thailand has become an important producer.
 China's role as producer is increasing.
 Many newcomers to the surimi industry have emerged, including Lithuania, Vietnam, Chile, the Faroe Islands, France, and Malaysia.